 The data reviewed above suggest that memories (of a certain kind) are initially dependent upon the hippocampus but with time they become independent of the hippocampus.
 This might suggest that the memory moves with time.
 We should be wary of interpreting this too literally, if for no other reason than it is not clear that the brain can store memories in a manner that is independent of the specific neurons that take part in that memory (unlike digital computers, in which the information is independent of the storage medium) - the brain may not be able to 'move' memories to arbitrary locations within it.
 However, there are perfectly plausible ways in which a memory might depend on a structure only temporarily (e.g. McClelland et al., 1995): the figure below shows one.

-Is the hippocampus involved in encoding, consolidation, and retrieval?
+Incidentally, Maviel et al. (2004) have recently tackled the question of where memories that no longer depend on the hippocampus 'go to', if that is the right phrase, using a spatial memory task in mice.
+They used a combination of gene expression studies to localize time-dependent changes in neocortical activity and structure, together with inactivation studies to see if those changes were critical for memory retrieval.

-From left to right: schematics of how the hippocampus might interact with cortex to consolidate memories 'held' elsewhere, without the memory really 'moving' in a physical sense.
-If the hippocampus exhibits rapid synaptic plasticity (but this transient or easily disrupted) and the cortex exhibits slower but more stable plasticity, we might proceed as follows.
+Left to right: schematics of how the hippocampus might interact with cortex to consolidate memories 'held' elsewhere, without the memory really 'moving' in a physical sense.
+If the hippocampus exhibits rapid synaptic plasticity (but this is transient or easily disrupted) and the cortex exhibits slower but more stable plasticity, we might proceed as follows.
 Left: hippocampal neurons have permanent connections to regions of neocortex (vertical dotted lines).
 A memory is formed by the hippocampus rapidly associating a number of active neurons, via synaptic plasticity (horizontal dashed lines).
 The memory is dependent upon the hippocampus.
 Centre: subsequent hippocampal activity promotes the firing of a cortical network that corresponds to the group of associated hippocampal neurons.
 As a direct result, this promotes an increase in the connectivity between the cortical neurons.
 Right: with time, the cortical links become strong enough not to require further hippocampus-driven consolidation.
-The memory is independent of the hippocampus.
+The memory is now independent of the hippocampus.